IIBurntLuisII/niepogodasreroll/README.md

    - script pause
    - gui/tui
    - detect no string on quest 4 (worked on by lmmortalz)
+   - .exe file, so people that doesnt know how to use computer and chatgpt can run this thing

 Remember that contributes are welcome :)